IIkarDev/IIkarDev/README.md

 ### Hi, I'm IIkarDev 👋

-##### I am a novice backend developer.
+##### I am an aspiring backend developer.
 I create reliable and productive systems on Go.
 ---

 - 🔭 **I'm currently wroking on:** [**Notibot**](https://github.com/IIkarDev/Notibot) — an universal webhook handler for notification centralization.
 This is my main project, in which I delve into system architecture, working with databases and CI/CD.